 - The sacral index is higher in females than males.
 The typical sacral index in a female is 116 and in a male it’s 112.

-Differences between the Male and Female Sacrum
+Differences Between the Male and Female Sacrum

 The ossification of sacrum isn’t of much clinical interest.
-Nonetheless, pupils should just understand that since the sacrum is a composite bone created by the fusion of 5 sacral vertebrae, it ossifies by multiple centers.
+Nonetheless, people should just understand that since the sacrum is a composite bone created by the fusion of 5 sacral vertebrae, it ossifies by multiple centers.